 Or get a lightweight framework such as Mr.Dev.’s Framework, that focus on new features, discontinues the repeated ones (that are already available on the CMS) and even helps you on the transition to the CMS method/feature.

-Both Mr.Utils and Mr.Dev’s Framework are much lighter compared to the plugins mentioned above and much easier to scale and transition to future methods.
+Mr.Utils front-end toolkit, Mr.Utils as a plugin and Mr.Dev’s Framework are much lighter compared to the plugins mentioned above and much easier to scale and transition to future methods.

 What about other front-end toolkits?